-The Geostationary Operational Environmental Satellite (GOES)-14 Imager was operated by National Oceanic and Atmospheric Administration (NOAA) in an experimental rapid scan 1-minute mode during parts of 2012 and 2013 while the satellite was in its normal annual north/south maneuver and performance testing.
-This scan mode was called Super Rapid Scan Operations for GOES-R (SRSOR).
-These special scans emulated the high temporal resolution sampling of the mesoscale images from the Advanced Baseline Imager (ABI) included on the next generation GOES-R series satellites (Schmit et al, 2005).
-The GOES-R also will carry the first Geostationary Lightning Mapper (GLM), which will monitor total lightning activity (Goodman et al., 2012) and complement the ABI information in regions of overlap.
+The GOES-14 Imager was operated by the National Oceanic and Atmospheric Administration (NOAA) in an experimental rapid scan 1-minute mode during parts of 2012 and 2013 while the satellite was in its normal annual north/south maneuver and performance testing.
+This scan mode, known as the Super Rapid Scan Operations for GOES-R (SRSOR), emulated the high temporal resolution sampling of the mesoscale images from the Advanced Baseline Imager (ABI) included on the next generation GOES-R series satellites (Schmit et al, 2005).
+This paper both introduces these unique datasets, along with highlighting future satellite imager capabilities.
+The GOES-R also will carry the first Geostationary Lightning Mapper (GLM), which will monitor total lightning activity (Goodman et al., 2013) and, among many other uses, complement the ABI information in regions of overlap.
 GOES-R is slated to launch in early 2016.
-Many phenomena were observed from GOES-14 during this experiment, including fog, clouds, severe storms, monsoon moisture, fires and smoke (including the California Rim Fire), and several tropical cyclones.
+Many phenomena were observed from GOES-14 during this experiment at unprecedented temporal resolution, including fog, clouds, severe storms, monsoon moisture, fires and smoke (including the California Rim Fire), and several tropical cyclones.
 These data are helping better prepare users for the next generation GOES-R imager which will be able to routinely take mesoscale (1,000 km x 1,000 km) images every 30 seconds over one location (or every minute over two separate locations).
-In addition, these experimental data were used in a number of NOAA testbeds and operational centers, including at NOAA’s Storm Prediction Center (SPC), the Aviation Weather Center (AWC), the Weather Prediction Center (WPC), the Ocean Prediction Center (OPC), and the National Hurricane Center (NHC).
-For example, at the SPC MetWatch desk, the SRSOR data provided enhanced situational awareness of an “outflow boundary and nearby frontal zone which was not readily apparent in the scant surface data.”
-Forecasters reported the 1-min imagery “helped to increase lead-time for convective development” and “more easily determine whether convection was elevated or rooted in the boundary layer.”
-They also stated that it “could be helpful in radar gap areas, and where there is less confidence in radar.”
-Several animations are included to showcase the rapid change of the many phenomena observed during SRSOR from the GOES-14 Imager.

-Table 1 lists the comparison of various GOES-East schedules.
+Table 1 compares various GOES-East schedules.
 These include routine, RSO (Rapid Scan Operations), SRSO (Super Rapid Scan Operations), SRSOR (Super Rapid Scan Operations for GOES-R) and that expected from the ABI on the GOES-R series.
 Note that there are two versions of the SRSOR schedule, one with full disk imaging every 3 hours and one without.
-The SRSOR data from August of 2013 ran the latter schedule.
-The area near the middle of the image over northwestern Illinois in Figure 1 demonstrates how much can change over only 34 minutes.
-This underscores the need for the geostationary vantage point to observe rapidly changing phenomena.
+The SRSOR data from August 2013 ran the latter schedule.
+The area near the middle of the image over northwestern Illinois in Figure 1 demonstrates how much can change over only 34 minutes, underscoring the need for the geostationary vantage point to observe rapidly changing phenomena.